The following article by Charles Hartley originally appeared in The Pioneer News on 30 Sep 2013. It is archived here for your reading enjoyment.

 Shepherdsville artists Alma Lesch, Anna Faye Crockett, and Dennis Shaffner were featured at the Georgetown College of Fine Arts Gallery art show.

 Contestants for the Junior Miss competition were all pictured in the paper this month.
-They include Teri Newton, Ramona Simms, Paula Mathews, Leslie Hawkins, Tonya Proctor, Dione Losch, Carla Harvey, Gayle Milam, Tammy Shaw, Jana Meredith, Lisa Raymer, Nickie Hennig, Renee Griffin, Dandy Hopkins, Tina Bond, Denise Davenport, Paula Fisher, and Steffanie Bowles.
+They included Teri Newton, Ramona Simms, Paula Mathews, Leslie Hawkins, Tonya Proctor, Dione Losch, Carla Harvey, Gayle Milam, Tammy Shaw, Jana Meredith, Lisa Raymer, Nickie Hennig, Renee Griffin, Dandy Hopkins, Tina Bond, Denise Davenport, Paula Fisher, and Steffanie Bowles.
 Lisa Raymer, a senior at North Bullitt, was the winner.
 First runner-up was Denise Davenport, and second runner-up was Renee Griffin.

 And, Bullitt Central's William Henry Powell was selected at Bullitt County Teacher of the Year for the third time!